HASIBUZZAMAN321/HIBIR/index.md

 ---
 layout: default
-title: Hasib's Integrated Intelligence in Biomedical Research
+title: Integrated Intelligence in Biomedical Research
 ---

-# HIIBR

-## Hasib's Integrated Intelligence in Biomedical Research
+## Hasib's Integrated Intelligence in Biomedical Research (HIIBR)

 Welcome to the research portfolio of **HASIBUZZAMAN MD**.